DanielALS/epicsarchiverap/README.md

 Instead of writing clients which decode JSON and use cumbersome logic, we prefer to add additional columns which store the state of channels.
 One idea, is to use a trigger on the PVInfoType table to create a row for every pvName in the ArchivePVRequest table, so simple select statements can be made to identify is a channel is being archived or not.
 An additional `isArchiving` columns could be used to simply statue report clients.

+# Point to the New Class
+There's an environment variable that will point the AA to use this custom object.

+`ARCHAPPL_PERSISTENCE_LAYER` is points to the name of the class.
+`export ARCHAPPL_PERSISTENCE_LAYER=MySQLPersistenceALS`

+## Setup Test Database Custom Table
+Start by cloning the existing `archappl` database, then run the script which will drop and add a new `PVTypeInfo` tables;